Business Process Model and Notation: Comparison with other process modeling notations

 Event-driven process chains (EPC) and BPMN are two notations with similar expressivity when process modeling is concerned.
 A BPMN model can be transformed into an EPC model.
 Conversely, an EPC model can be transformed into a BPMN model with only a slight loss of information.
 A study showed that for the same process, the BPMN model may need around 40% fewer elements than the corresponding EPC model, but with a slightly larger set of symbols.
 The BPMN model would therefore be easier to read.
 The conversion between the two notations can be automated.

 UML activity diagrams and BPMN are two notations that can be used to model the same processes: a subset of the activity diagram elements have a similar semantic than BPMN elements, despite the smaller and less expressive set of symbols.
 A study showed that both types of process models appear to have the same level of readability for inexperienced users, despite the higher formal constraints of an activity diagram.

+BPM Certifications

+The Business Process Management (BPM) world acknowledges the critical importance of modeling standards for optimizing and standardizing business processes.
+The Business Process Model and Notation (BPMN) version 2 has brought significant improvements in event and subprocess modeling, significantly enriching the capabilities for documenting, analyzing, and optimizing business processes.

+Elemate positions itself as a guide in exploring the various BPM certifications and dedicated training paths, thereby facilitating the mastery of BPMN and continuous improvement of processes within companies.

+OMG OCEB certification

+The Object Management Group (OMG), the international consortium behind the BPMN standard, offers the OCEB certification (OMG Certified Expert in BPM).
+This certification specifically targets business process modeling with particular emphasis on BPMN 2.
+The OCEB certification is structured into five levels: Fundamental, Business Intermediate (BUS INT), Technical Intermediate (TECH INT), Business Advanced (BUS ADV), and Technical Advanced (TECH ADV), thus providing a comprehensive pathway for BPM professionals.

+Other BPM certifications

+Beyond the OCEB, there are other recognized certifications in the BPM field: